 Accord on Fire and Building Safety in Bangladesh (The Accord)

-The Accord is a legally binding agreement between global brands, retailers and trade unions designed to build a safe and healthy Bangladeshi Ready-Made Garment (RMG) Industry.
-With this commitment, together with other companies, trade unions, employer organisations and the Government of Bangladesh, we can influence and contribute to safe and healthy working conditions in the Bangladeshi textile industry.
-During 2020, the Accord will transition into the RMG Sustainability Council (RSC).
+The Accord is a legally binding agreement between global brands, retailers and trade unions designed to build a safe and healthy ready-made garment (RMG) industry in Bangladesh.
+By committing to the agreement alongside other companies, trade unions, employer organisations and the Government of Bangladesh, we can influence and contribute to safe and healthy working conditions in the Bangladeshi textile industry.
+In 2020, the Accord operations were transferred to the RMG Sustainability Council (RSC).

 ACT (Action, Collaboration, Transformation)

 ACT is a ground-breaking agreement between global brands, retailers and trade unions to transform the garment and textile industry and achieve living wages for workers through industry-wide collective bargaining linked to purchasing practices.
 ACT is the first global commitment on living wages in the sector that provides a framework through which all relevant actors, including brands and retailers, trade unions, manufacturers, and governments, can exercise their responsibility and role in achieving living wages.
-ACT was founded by 17 global brands and retailers, including H&M Group, and IndustrialALL Global Union who represent garment and textile workers from around the globe.
+ACT was founded by 17 global brands and retailers, including us, and IndustrialALL Global Union, which represents garment and textile workers from around the globe.

 The AFIRM Group works to reduce the use and impact of harmful substances in the apparel and footwear supply chain.
-It provides a forum to advance the global management of restricted substances in apparel and footwear, communicates information about RSL (restricted substance list) to the supply chain, discusses concerns, and exchange ideas for improving RSL management.
+It provides a forum to advance global management of restricted substances in apparel and footwear, communicate information about restricted substance list (RSL) to the supply chain, discuss concerns, and exchange ideas for improving RSL management.